kmskillings/breakout/journal.md

 The next step was to create a Github repo for this project and connect it to my new Linux system.
 It had been some time since I had used git or Github in any serious capacity, but I followed the instructions and got everything working.

+### Requirements

+The requirements for the original final project can be found in original_requirements.pdf.
+However, I made a few notable changes to the requirements for this project.

+- VHDL is not a requirement.
+I will consider a variety of HDLs for use in this project.
+- The bricks, ball, and paddle will not be simple blocks.
+Instead, they will be textured.
+The ball will also be "round" and have pixel-perfect collision with the bricks and paddle.
+- The on-board accelerometer will be used for moving the paddle.
+- The background may have a color other than black, or even a scrolling background image.
+- The number of balls remaining and the player's score shall be represented on-screen.

+These requirements represent a significant increase in difficulty, relative to the original requirements.

 ### Target

 I own two FPGA development boards: